Elvismutinda/cs-haven/README.md

 # CS HAVEN

-This is a web application for students to share their projects and carry out discussions.
+This is a full-stack web application for students to share their projects and carry out discussions.

 Built with Next.js

 ### The application is still in development!!!

 ## How To Run the App

+#### Prerequisites (If you want to create a copy of the site)

+* Node v14 +
+* MySQL database
+* Google cloud provider credentials
+* Github provider credentials

 1. Clone the repository